 You might be able to consolidate your housing debt into just one loan.

 Second mortgages often have high interest rates, or variable rates with the ability to go higher.
 You might cut your current and future interest costs by refinancing into a single mortgage with a good rate.

 9. If you want to buy out a co-owner

 Let's say you're divorcing — and you're the one who'll get to keep the house.
 Or, your dad co-signed on your mortgage and has been helping with the payments, but now you've got a good job and want to release Pops from that obligation.

 In these scenarios, you'd refinance to take your co-owner off the mortgage and the title.
 And in the process, you might get a new loan on better terms, such as with a lower interest rate.

 But obviously, you will have to buy out the other person — in other words, let him or her walk away with half the equity that has accrued.
 Your co-owner helped with that, so it's only fair.

 10. If it will let you consolidate other debt

-If you're carrying credit card balances or have other loans at relatively high interest rates, you might do a cash-out refinance to use home equity to swap that debt for less expensive mortgage debt.
+If you're carrying credit card balances or have other loans at relatively high interest rates, you might do a cash-out refinance and use home equity to trade that debt for less expensive mortgage debt.

 But be very careful.
 If you don't change the spending habits that got you into the other debt in the first place, you could find yourself struggling to make your mortgage payments — and put your house at risk.